mehedi-pathan/tesla-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+# This is just a fun testing clone project.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run to see the project:

 ### `npm start`